UrbsLab/STREAMLINE/docs/source/index.rst

 * Use :doc:`install` to prepare a local environment.
 * Use :doc:`data` to format custom datasets and understand the included UCI demos.
 * Use :doc:`running` for notebooks, config-driven runs, and phase-by-phase CLI commands.
+* Use :doc:`hpc` for SLURM/LSF configs, tmux basics, scheduler monitoring, and cluster recovery.
 * Use :doc:`parameters` when editing ``.cfg`` files or command-line calls.
 * Use :doc:`output` to navigate experiment folders and reports.
 * Use :doc:`pipeline` for a phase-by-phase explanation of what STREAMLINE does.